craftercms/docs/source/system-administrators/upgrade/upgrading-to-craftercms-3-1-7.rst

 Upgrade Notes for Crafter CMS 3.1.7
 ===================================

-After upgrading to Crafter CMS 3.1.7, when using the backup script, the ``crafter`` embedded database user is not backed up and causes an error when starting up Crafter Studio after running the restore script,  To get the authoring install to work, the ``crafter`` embedded database user needs to be manually added to the database after running the restore script.
+After upgrading to Crafter CMS 3.1.7, when using the backup script, the ``crafter`` embedded database user is not backed up and causes an error when starting up Crafter Studio after running the restore script.
+To get the authoring install to work, the ``crafter`` embedded database user needs to be manually added to the database after running the restore script.
 (Instructions on using the backup and restore scripts are available here: :ref:`backup-and-recovery`)

 After running the restore script, when the authoring install is started, you may see the following error in the tomcat logs: